dreamos82/Dreamos64/docs/Building.md

 * `FONTS`: specify the folder where the font is stored.
 * `IMAGE_BASE_NAME`: the base name of the image (the full name will have also the `ARCH_PREFIX` variable, and a version number.

 The above flags are present in the `build/Config.mk` folder.

 ## Kernel related flags

 They can change at any moment, or can be removed in the future

 * `USE_FRAMEBUFFER`   if set to 1 it use the framebuffer video mode, if set to 0 it use the legacy VGA driver.
 * `SMALL_PAGES` if set to 1 the virtual memory will use 4k pages if set to 0 it will use 2mb pages

+They are experimental temporary features, there are chances that they can be removed in the future.

 ## Makefile Goals

 Below the flags that are currently implemented to control the build/execution of the kernel:

 * `build`: Just build the os, and create the iso in `$BUILD_FOLDER`
 * `run`:  It run the os using qemu